christophhagen/LibSignalProtocolSwift/README.md

 ### Server for message delivery
 The server that stores the messages for retrieval needs to store the following data for each `SignalAddress`:
-- `Public Identity Key Data`: The public part of the identity key of the device
+- `Public Identity Key`: The public part of the identity key of the device
-- `Signed Pre Key Data`: The current signed pre key
+- `Signed Pre Key`: The current signed pre key
 - `Pre Keys`: A number of unsigned pre keys
 - `Messages`: The messages to deliver to that address, including the sender